Elijah Burke: Return to OVW (2013–2015)

 On September 11, 2013, Burke returned to Ohio Valley Wrestling and defeated Flash Flanagan to win the Television Championship.
 After defeating Flanagan to retain the OVW Television Championship in a rematch the following week, Burke successfully defended his title twice against Raul LaMotta and Rockstar Spud before losing the title to Shiloh Jonze on October 5 at the OVW Saturday Night Special.
-On October 9, 2013, Burke teamed with Eddie Diamond to defeat The Marauders (Joe Coleman & Shiloh Jonze), then made a challenged to Jonze for a title rematch.
+On October 9, 2013, Burke teamed with Eddie Diamond to defeat The Marauders (Joe Coleman and Shiloh Jonze), then made a challenged to Jonze for a title rematch.
 On October 16, Burke faced Shiloh Jonze in a Steel Cage match for the Television Championship but was unsuccessful.

 On September 16, 2015, Burke made his return under the ring name General Pope, teaming with Private Anthony defeating Adam Revolver and Reverend Stuart Miles in a number one contenders match for an opportunity at the Southern Tag Team Championship.
 On December 5, The Band of Brothaz (General Pope and Private Anthony) defeated The Van Zandt Family Circus (Dapper Dan Van Zandt and The Ringmaster) to win the Southern Tag Team Championship.
 With this victory, Burke became the sixteenth triple crown champion in OVW history.